-Standard Phenolic ($\geq 0.020''$ thickness) or aluminum (0.007"-0.015") entry material is acceptable.
-A hard Phenolic backup board (from 0.060" to 0.125" thickness) is recommended to reduce bottom-side burring.

-Aluminum or Phenolic entry serves to abrade Teflon debris off the bit.
-Optimizing the amount of Phenolic to clean the drill tool between hits prevents bird nesting and smear, and is a necessary factor in high quality ceramic/PTFE drilled holes.
-Do not worry about Phenolic causing excessive drill wear.
-Although the process window is wider for drilling double sided PCBs vs. multilayer PCBs, one should follow the same strategies and tactics that one would use to fabricate a multilayer based on ceramic/PTFE cores.
+Standard phenolic (0.024" thickness) and aluminum (0.007"-0.015") entry material is recommended.
+Thicker phenolic (0.048" +) may be necessary on panels thicker than 0.200".
+A phenolic backup board (from 0.040" to 0.125" thickness) such as LCOA Spectrum Gold is recommended to reduce bottom-side burring and drill smear.
+It is critical to fully plunge the drill bit into the phenolic backup to clean off debris before retracting the bit through the PCB and potentially re-depositing it on the hole wall.
+The addition of lubricated backups, such as Slickback, are optional but do provide some marginal effectiveness at reducing heat buildup on the drill bit, which ultimately leads to drill smear.
+Aluminum and phenolic serve to abrade Teflon debris off the bit.
+Optimizing the amount of phenolic to clean the drill tool between hits prevents bird nesting and smear and is a necessary factor in high quality RF-35TC and RF-60TC drilled holes.
+Do not worry about phenolic causing excessive drill wear.
+Although the process window is wider for drilling double sided PCBs vs. multilayer PCBs, one should follow the same strategies and tactics that one would use to fabricate a multilayer based on RF-35TC and RF-60TC cores.
 The pressure of the drill foot should be a minimum of 40 psi and should be increased if topside burring is excessive.